My professional career

 The London factor

 London is a brand on its own and a metropole that effectively incarnates several of Imperial’s unique attributes together with a vibrant lifestyle.
 It was indeed a catalyst in opting for Imperial College Business School and the Global Online MBA programme.
-Being already based in London prior to starting my MBA, Imperial’s MBA was an incontestable opportunity to have the best of both worlds: the flexibility of a global, highly-ranked, online MBA programme that fits in my busy lifestyle whilst still maintaining the option to attend a number of second-year electives on campus together with other MBA programme students.
+Being already based in London prior to starting my MBA, Imperial’s MBA was an incontestable opportunity to have the best of both worlds: a global, highly-ranked, online MBA programme that fits in my busy lifestyle whilst still maintaining the option to attend a number of second-year electives on campus together with other MBA programme students.

 Advice to prospective students